February 1922

 Various meetings and initiatives took place emanating from the IRA’s Ulster Council (set up in late January).
 Michael Collins instructed Eoin O’Duffy (Chief-of-Staff, pro-Treaty IRA) to discreetly begin organising an offensive on Northern Ireland using the border counties as a base.

-Meetings were held with Lynch, Collins and their staff in attendance.
-It was agreed that both pro- and anti-Treaty sides would select officers for the offensive against NI and they would proceed to Counties Donegal, Louth, Monaghan and Cavan.
+Meetings were held with Lynch and Collins with their staff in attendance.
+It was agreed that both pro- and anti-Treaty sides would select officers for tan offensive against NI and they would proceed to Counties Donegal, Louth, Monaghan and Cavan.
 Collins is insistent that, when the shooting starts, it must be said that it is the anti-Treaty side which is doing it.

 Ó Duibhir (2011), pgs 74-75 & 84-85